Our major policy statements articulate CSIRO's core commitment

 Child safe policy

-We are committed to the safety and wellbeing of all children and young people involved in our activities and programs.
+CSIRO is committed to the safety and wellbeing of all children and young people involved in our activities and programs, whether we are undertaking research, engaging with the public or nurturing future scientists in person or online.